 Not sure which method to use?
 Don’t worry — you or your accountant can update it at any time.

-Step 2: Add Depreciation
+Step 2: Add Depreciation Details

-Click on the Depreciation tab
+Click on the Depreciation tab, then click Add.

-From the depreciation switcher, choose Plant & Equipment to add all items that aren’t part of the building structure (capital works).
+From the depreciation switcher, choose Plant & Equipment to add items that aren’t part of the building structure (capital works).

 1. Useful Life